Skip to main content

 Air duct cleaning in District Heights, MD

 District Heights is an established residential community in western Prince George's County, Maryland, covering ZIP code 20747 and anchored by the Penn Mar Shopping Center, with neighborhoods extending toward Forestville and the Marlow Heights border.
 It is a settled, predominantly owner-occupied suburb of mid-century single-family homes, ramblers, and split-levels built largely in the 1950s and 1960s, with newer townhomes and apartments mixed in along the commercial corridors.
 Because so many of these homes have been lived in for decades, their central forced-air systems have circulated air through the same ductwork for a very long time, steadily collecting dust, pet dander, and debris.
 Air duct cleaning in District Heights MD matters because of this combination of aging systems, long-tenured households, and Maryland's demanding seasonal climate, all of which concentrate allergens in the air families breathe every day.
 Sitting just 18 minutes from our headquarters, District Heights is well within our core service area.
 Eagle Air Duct Cleaning works to the NADCA ACR-21 source-removal standard, and every job ships a third-party Indoor Air Quality Lab Report so homeowners get measured, independent proof of what was removed.
-We also clean dryer vents, furnaces, carpet, and upholstery, all priced through a transparent calculator with no upsells.

 Maryland climate & your air quality